What Demands Attention in Urban Street Scenes? From Scene Understanding towards Road Safety: A Survey of Vision-driven Datasets and Studies: Critical Tasks and Corresponding Datasets

-\textbf{\textit{Risk Identification Task and Datasets. }} Risk identification refers to the process of identifying potential hazards that could influence decision-making \cite{RiskBench}.
+Risk identification refers to the process of identifying potential hazards that could influence decision-making \cite{RiskBench}.
 Traditional evaluation approaches rely on independent datasets for different types of risk, which limits their ability to assess the comprehensive risk handling capabilities of algorithms.
-Modern benchmarks are designed to address this limitation by simultaneously incorporating multiple risk categories such as collisions and obstacles \cite{RiskBench}.
-An example is RiskBench \cite{RiskBench}, which simulates three types of risk scenarios, as well as negative normal driving scenarios, allowing for a more balanced assessment of both risk detection accuracy and false alarm rates.
+Recent studies tend to address this limitation by simultaneously incorporating multiple risk categories \cite{RiskBench}.
+However, the representative dataset, \textit{RiskBench} \cite{RiskBench}, exclusively labels one predefined type of risks per sample.